 Can you put hot pans on granite?

 Yes.
-Granite is highly heat resistant and handles hot cookware well, though occasional trivet use is still wise.
+Granite is highly heat resistant and handles hot cookware straight from the stove or oven, though occasional trivet use is still wise.

 Can you put hot pans on quartz?

-No. Quartz can scorch above about 185°F. Always use a trivet or hot pad.
+No. Quartz can scorch, discolor, or crack from high heat because of its resins.
+Always use a trivet or hot pad.

 Granite and natural quartzite are the most heat resistant.
-Quartz and marble are the most heat-sensitive.
+Quartz and marble are the most heat-sensitive and need protection.

 Questions about your surface?